Bohemian Shepherd vs Boerboel: Complete Comparison (2026)

 Insurance and Health Coverage Comparison

 Health coverage requirements diverge between Bohemian Shepherd and Boerboel based on their genetic health profiles.
-Bohemian Shepherd is predisposed to Orthopedic Conditions and Eye Conditions, making coverage for hereditary conditions essential.
-Boerboel's risk factors (Orthopedic Conditions and Eye Conditions) require different policy features.
+Bohemian Shepherd is predisposed to skeletal and joint concerns and Eye Conditions, making coverage for hereditary conditions essential.
+Boerboel's risk factors (skeletal and joint concerns and Eye Conditions) require different policy features.
 Wellness coverage value also differs: similar activity levels mean comparable injury risks, but condition-specific coverage remains the key differentiator.
 Compare lifetime insurance costs carefully—the difference between insuring Bohemian Shepherd versus Boerboel over their respective lifespans of 12-15 years and 9-11 years can total thousands of dollars.
 This ongoing cost difference is a material factor in the total ownership comparison.

 Long-Term Commitment Assessment